johnridesabike/bikewalklife/posts/2021/02/invisible-riders-and-the-ignored-diversity-of-bicycle-users.md

 external_link: https://www.velonews.com/culture/major-taylor-journal-there-are-already-many-black-cyclists-we-just-overlook-them/
 tags:
 - VeloNews
-- Major Taylor
 - Bicycling Magazine
 - Dan Koeppel
 - diversity
 - least among us
 - Dragonfly Trails Network
+- Aliya Barnwell

 ---
-Last month, VeloNews published an article by Major Taylor: [There are already many Black cyclists — we just overlook them](https://www.velonews.com/culture/major-taylor-journal-there-are-already-many-black-cyclists-we-just-overlook-them/).
-He argues that the lack of diversity in the cycling community is really a problem with companies, teams, and other cycling organizations.
+Last month, VeloNews published an article by Aliya Barnwell: [There are already many Black cyclists — we just overlook them](https://www.velonews.com/culture/major-taylor-journal-there-are-already-many-black-cyclists-we-just-overlook-them/).
+She argues that the lack of diversity in the cycling community is really a problem with companies, teams, and other cycling organizations.
 When we look at bicycle riders outside of those cliques and institutions, we see a much more diverse group of people.
 Below is an excerpt.

 > I see lots of Black people riding bikes every single day.
 They are working cyclists, participants in Critical Mass-style urban rides, and BMX riders who zip through urban environments doing crazy stunts that riders like you and I would never ever attempt.
 >
 > The question I keep coming back to is: Why do bike companies, organized teams, the national federation, and other traditional cycling organizations largely ignore these riders?

-It’s a good question, and he explores it in more detail throughout his article.
-Taylor is mostly interested in cycling as a sport, but his assessment applies to other parts of bicycle culture as well, including commuting.
+It’s a good question, and she explores it in more detail throughout his article.
+Barnwell is mostly interested in cycling as a sport, but his assessment applies to other parts of bicycle culture as well, including commuting.

 This topic echoes an article published by Bicycling Magazine way back in 2006: [How Low-Income Cyclists Go Unnoticed](https://www.bicycling.com/news/a20049826/how-low-income-cyclists-go-unnoticed/) by Dan Koeppel.
 Fifteen years later, it’s become a classic, not only for how well it describes the lives of “hidden cyclists,” but also how it seems like it could have been written today.